Prague Tram Guide 2026: New Ticket Prices, Routes & Local Tips

 If the tram has to make an emergency stop or try to slow down, the trajectory is still quite long, and it might still hit you if you are not quick enough to move away from the tracks.

-How to travel on Prague trams
+My local tips on how to travel on Prague trams

 There are a few quirks that might be worth mentioning when travelling on Prague trams.